GagramanyantsA/aio_rmq_wss_proxy/README.md

 ## HOW TO

 - Clone repository
-- cd async_wss/
-- make install
+- Run "cd async_wss/"
+- Run "make install"
-- run_server & run_client to see how does it works
+- Run the commands "make run_server" & "make run_client" to see how does it works

 Please, note that before running server and client you need to have installed and running Rabbit MQ broker.

+## TODO DO DO

+- Package for pip